jina-ai/jina/docs/chapters/helloworld/index.rst

     .. image:: hello-world-flow.png
        :align: center

-All big words you can name: computer vision, neural IR, microservice, message queue, elastic, replicas & shards happened in just one minute!
+All the big words you can name: computer vision, neural IR, microservice, message queue, elastic, replicas, and shards all happened in just one minute!

 View "Hello World" in Jina Dashboard
 ====================================